survivejs/react-book/manuscript/08_styling_react.md

 <button className={classNames(styles.button, styles.primary)}>Confirm</button>
 ```

 As you can see, this approach provides a good balance between what a lot of people are familiar with already and what various React specific libraries do.
 It would not surprise me a lot if this approach gained popularity even though it's still early days.
-See [CSS Modules Webpack Demo](https://css-modules.github.io/webpack-demo/) for more examples.
+See [CSS Modules webpack Demo](https://css-modules.github.io/webpack-demo/) for more examples.

 ## Conclusion

-It is simple to try out various styling approaches with Webpack.
+It is simple to try out various styling approaches with webpack.
 You can do it all ranging from vanilla CSS to more complex setups.
 React specific tooling even comes with loaders of their own.
 This makes it easy to try out different alternatives.

 React based styling approaches allow us to push styles to component level.
 This provides an interesting contrast to conventional approaches where CSS is kept separate.
 Dealing with component specific logic becomes easier.
 You will lose some power provided by CSS but in return you gain something that is simpler to understand and harder to break.